 The human eye is a spherical body, also known as the eyeball.
 It lies in the eye socket and enables one to see through a systematic procedure of processing the information.
 In some ways, the human eye works much like a digital camera.
 Firstly, the light is focused primarily by the cornea which is the clear front surface of the eye, which acts like a camera lens.
-Next, the iris of the eye; it functions as the diaphragm of a camera which controls the amount of light reaching the back of the eye by automatically adjusting the size of the pupil (aperture).
+Next, the iris of the eye; functions like the diaphragm of a camera which controls the amount of light reaching the back of the eye by automatically adjusting the size of the pupil (aperture).

 The eye’s crystalline lens is located directly behind the pupil and further focuses light.
 Through the process of accommodation, the lens helps the eye automatically focus on near and approaching objects, like an autofocus camera lens.
 Light focused by the cornea and crystalline lens reaches the retina which is the light-sensitive inner lining of the back of the eye.
 The retina acts like an electronic image sensor of a digital camera that converts optical images into electronic signals.
 The optic nerve then transmits these signals to the visual cortex, which is the part of the brain that controls our sense of sight/vision.

 Other structural components of the human eye include the following:

 - The macula is the center of the retina.
 It is the functional center of the retina.